 - Combine flours, xantham gum, and salt in a large bowl.
 Mix well.
 Quickly work in the cold vegan butter or coconut oil with your hands.1 cup almond flour, 1 cup gluten-free flour blend, ½ teaspoon kosher salt, ¼ teaspoon xanthan gum, ½ cup cold vegan butter or coconut oil

 - Mix vinegar and cold water.
 Work into to crust mixture one tablespoon at a time.
 Work until crust just comes together.
 Add additional ice water if needed.1 teaspoon distilled white vinegar, 2 Tablespoons ice water

 - Wrap crust in plastic wrap.
 Chill crust 30 to 60 minutes while you work on the filling.

-- For the filling, heat ghee large saucepan over medium heat.
+- For the filling, heat butter or ghee in a large saucepan over medium heat.
 Add in the tapioca flour and whisk vigorously until combined and there are no lumps.
 Cook for 30 seconds.2 Tablespoons Dairy-free butter, 2 Tablespoons tapioca starch

 - Slowly pour in the stock, whisking constantly.
-Cook for 1-2 minutes until thickened, whisking every few seconds.
+Cook for 1-2 minutes until thickened, whisking every few seconds.2 cups chicken stock

 - Whisk the egg with 1 tablespoon cold water.
 Using a pastry brush, lightly brush the egg wash onto the tops of the crusts.
 Cut 2 one inch vents in the top of each crust.1 egg, for egg wash

 - Bake pot pies until golden and crispy brown.
 Approximately 25 minutes.